MidnightChems/cPanelEximFix/README.md

 Run at your own risk!

-Run the commands found in this repo on the cPanel terminal/SSH
+Run the commands found in the .sh file on the cPanel terminal/SSH